Time-Varying Parameters as Ridge Regressions: Forecasting

-Overall, results are in line with evidence previously reported in the TVP literature: very limited improvements are observed for real activity variables (GDP, UR) whereas substantial gains are reported for INF and IR.
+{\sc \textbf{Results with Basic CV and Half \& Half}.} Overall, results are in line with evidence previously reported in the TVP literature: very limited improvements are observed for real activity variables (GDP, UR) whereas substantial gains are reported for INF and IR.
 For the latter, allowing for time variation in either AR or a compact factor model (ARDI) generate very competitive forecasts.
 For instance, ARDI-2SRR is the best model for IR with a reduction of 36\% in RMPSE over the AR(2) benchmark which is strongly statistically significant.
-Still for IR, at horizon 2 quarters, iterating 2SRR to obtain GLRR generate sizable improvements for both AR and ARDIs.
+Still for IR, at horizon 2 quarters, iterating 2SRR to obtain MSRR$_{\text{S}}$ generate sizable improvements for both AR and ARDIs.
 VAR(20) is largely inferior to alternatives in any of its forms.
-Two exceptions are IR forecasts at a one-year horizon where combining VAR(20) with GRRRR yields the best forecast by a wide margin with improvement of 19\% in RMSPE.
-VAR(20)-GRRRR also provide a very competitive forecast for IR at an horizon of one quarter.
-Finally, at horizon 1 quarter, any form of time variation (2SRR, GLRR, GRRRR) at least increases SPREAD's forecasting accuracy for for all models but the VAR(20).
+Two exceptions are IR forecasts at a one-year horizon where combining VAR(20) with MSRR$_{\text{D}}$ yields the best forecast by a wide margin with improvement of 19\% in RMSPE.
+VAR(20)-MSRR$_{\text{D}}$ also provide a very competitive forecast for IR at an horizon of one quarter.
+Finally, at horizon 1 quarter, any form of time variation (2SRR, MSRR$_{\text{S}}$, MSRR$_{\text{D}}$) at least increases SPREAD's forecasting accuracy for for all models but the VAR(20).
 Precisely, it is a 16\% reduction in RMSPE for AR, about 5\% for ARDI and up to 14\% in the VAR(5) case.
 For the latter, its combination with 2SRR provides the best forecast with a statistically significant improvement of 18\% with respect to the AR(2) benchmark.